 According to Statista, 68.5% of businesses have been victimized by ransomware in 2021.
 The highest percentage reported to date.
 And as companies move to a hybrid work environment, workers will continue to access business-critical applications remotely.
 This is why it’s now more critical than ever to understand and address how legacy remote desktop and virtual desktop technologies impact the security of your remote & hybrid workforce.

 In the wake of the recent Kaseya ransomware attack, there is now an increased level of scrutiny.
 But most Virtual Desktop Infrastructure (VDI) and Desktop as a Service (DaaS) products do not provide adequate protection against ransomware and other remote access security threats.
-In addition, organizations relying on Remote Desktop Protocol (RDP) that require open server ports to the Internet are at even greater risk from brute force and RDP-specific attacks like BlueKeep.
+In addition, organizations relying on Remote Desktop Protocol (RDP) – the proprietary Microsoft protocol that enables remote connections to other computers, typically over TCP port number 3389 – that require open server ports to the Internet are at even greater risk from brute force and RDP-specific attacks like BlueKeep.

 To increase security, VDI, DaaS, and RDP companies typically recommend adding VPNs, using strong passwords, implementing two-factor authentication, performing regular software updates, using a remote desktop gateway, installing the latest OS patches, enforcing account lockout, and implementing a centralized audit trail.
 With advice like this, it’s a wonder the number of ransomware victims isn’t 100%.

 Understanding the Attack Vectors

 According to Coveware’s Quarterly Ransomware Report, “in Q1 (2021) compromised remote desktop protocol connections regained the top position as the most common attack vector.
 RDP remains a frustratingly common vulnerability despite well known secure remote connection best practices.”
 See the chart below to see how RDP overtook email phishing as the leading attack vector in Q1: